 A: Under HIPAA regulations, if PHI is disclosed or accessed in an inappropriate manner, typically an investigation will take place to determine if a breach has occurred.
 A breach will result in notification to the affected individual(s).

 The UMHS Compliance Office is responsible for receiving complaints alleging violation(s) of HIPAA’s Privacy and Security Rules, and for investigating and resolving these allegations.
 (See UMHS Policy 01-04-317, “Breach of Unsecured Protected Health Information,” and UMHS Policy, 01-04-385, “Receiving and Resolving Privacy Complaints.”)

-The UMHS Compliance Office works closely with the Health System Legal Office (HSLO) in determining if a breach has occurred.
+The UMHS Compliance Office works closely with the Office of the Vice President and General Clounsel in determining if a breach has occurred.